hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 });
 ```

+### Isolation

+Each test should be able to run alone, as well as together with any other tests.
+To ensure this, it is important that the test does not depend on any preexisting data.

+- Each test should generate the data it needs, and ensure that its data is deleted afterwards. (this is usually done via mocha's "afterEach" function.
+- When you create objects with fields that have to be globally unique, like the account username, you must ensure the name you choose is unique.
+This can be done by including a timestamp.
+- Never use seeddata.

+### Test Structure

+Your test should be structured in three seperate areas, each distinguished by at least an empty line:

+- Arrange - set up your testdata
+- Act - call the function you want to test
+- Assert - check the result

+this is known as the AAA-pattern.

+## Testing Samples

 ### Handling of function return values

 When assigning a value to an expect, separate the function call from the expectation to simplify debugging.
 This later helps when you not know about the return value type or if it's an promise or not.
 This is good style not only for tests.